-As a result, the Commission proposes to take a position on behalf of Euratom at the Energy Charter Conference that approves the adoption of the proposed changes and modifications to the Annexes to the ECT (CC 761).
+As a result, the Commission proposes that the Member States take the position at the Energy Charter Conference of not preventing the approval of the proposed changes and modifications to the Annexes to the ECT.

-Regarding the approval of the proposed changes to Understandings, Declarations and Decisions (CC 762)
+Regarding the approval of the proposed changes to Understandings, Declarations and Decisions

-Changes introduced to Understandings, Declarations and Decisions (CC 762) concern corrections of obsolete provisions (e.g., replacing "European Communities" with "European Union, the European Atomic Energy Community"), as well as additional clarifications for the text of the ECT (e.g., the clarification that "subsidy" includes "State aid" as defined in EU law).
+Changes introduced to Understandings, Declarations and Decisions concern corrections of obsolete provisions (e.g., replacing "European Communities" with "European Union, the European Atomic Energy Community"), as well as additional clarifications for the text of the ECT (e.g., the clarification that "subsidy" includes "State aid" as defined in EU law).
 The approval of such changes to Understandings, Declarations and Decisions will bring further clarity and precision to the text of the ECT.

-As a result, the Commission proposes that the position to be taken on behalf of Euratom at the Energy Charter Conference on this matter is to approve the proposed changes to Understandings, Declarations and Decisions (CC 762).
+As a result, the Commission proposes that the Member States take the position at the Energy Charter Conference not preventing the approval of the proposed changes to Understandings, Declarations and Decisions .

-Regarding the approval of the decision on the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes (CC 763)
+Regarding the approval of the decision on the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes

-The Conference will approve a decision that provides for the following modalities of entry into force and provisional application of the proposed amendments to the ECT and the changes to its Annexes (CC 763):
+The Conference will approve a decision that provides for the following modalities of entry into force and provisional application of the proposed amendments to the ECT and the changes to its Annexes:

-The amendments to the text of the ECT will enter into force in accordance with Article 42(4) of the ECT.
+- The amendments to the text of the ECT will enter into force in accordance with Article 42(4) of the ECT.
 This means that the amendments will enter into force once three-fourths of Contracting Parties have ratified them.
-In addition, the decision provides that the amendments will be provisionally applied by default by all Contracting Parties as of 15 August 2023, unless they lodge a declaration by 23 February 2023 that they are not able to do so;
+In addition, the decision provides that the amendments will be provisionally applied by default by all Contracting Parties, unless they lodge a declaration that they are not able to do so; - Changes to Section C of Annex NI, which notably contains the rules providing for the transition period of 10 years to phase out the protection of existing investments in fossil fuels in the EU, and changes to other Annexes: these changes will enter into force when the amendments to the ECT enter into force (see above).
+Section C of Annex NI and changes to other Annexes will be provisionally applied by default by all Contracting Parties unless they make a contrary declaration (see above);

-- Changes to Section C of Annex NI, which notably contains the rules providing for the transition period of 10 years to phase out the protection of existing investments in fossil fuels in the EU, and changes to other Annexes: these changes will enter into force when the amendments to the ECT enter into force (see above).
-Section C of Annex NI and changes to other Annexes will be provisionally applied by default by all Contracting Parties unless they make a contrary declaration by 23 February 2023 (see above); - Changes to Section B of Annex NI, which notably contains the rules providing for the exclusion of new investments in fossil fuels from protection in the EU, will enter into force automatically on 15 August 2023 without any further ratification; - Changes to Understandings, Declarations and Decisions will enter into force on 22 November 2022 as far as they concern corrections of obsolete references.
+- Changes to Section B of Annex NI, which notably contains the rules providing for the exclusion of new investments in fossil fuels from protection in the EU, will enter into force automatically on the date specified in the Conference without any further ratification; - Changes to Understandings, Declarations and Decisions will enter into force on the date of adoption as far as they concern corrections of obsolete references.
 The remaining changes will enter into force when the amendments to the ECT enter into force.
 In the meantime, they will apply provisionally in the same way as the amendments to the ECT.

 The modalities of entry into force and provisional application of the amendments to the ECT and of Section C of Annex NI, as well as the changes to other Annexes, are in conformity with the provisions of the original ECT as regards entry into force and provisional application.
-In addition, the EU achieved that Section B of Annex NI enters into force automatically as of 15 August 2023, further securing the date of entry into force of the EU's carve-out for investments in fossil fuels regarding new investments.
+In addition, the EU achieved that Section B of Annex NI enters into force automatically on the date specified in the Conference decision, further securing the date of entry into force of the EU's carve-out for investments in fossil fuels regarding new investments.